The Undergraduate Research Office

 The Fellowships and Scholarships Office

 The Fellowships and Scholarships Office works with current Carnegie Mellon undergraduate students and alumni in fulfilling their intellectual and professional goals by pursuing nationally competetive scholarships and fellowships.
 We promote awareness of external scholarship and fellowship opportunities; advising; writing support; overall management of the process; and interview preparation.
 Please visit the FSO website.

 Assistant Vice Provost for Undergraduate Education

-Stephanie Wallach is Assistant Vice Provost for Undergraduate Education, which puts her in charge two campus-wide programs: First, the Undergraduate Research Office, including SURG, SURF and Meeting of the Minds; and second, the Fellowships and Scholarships Office (FSO), which includes a range of national fellowship competitions, including Fulbright, Goldwater, Churchill, Marshall, German Chancellors and many others.
-Stephanie has been a member of the Carnegie Mellon community since 1995, serving as an undergraduate advisor in history and international relations and internship coordinator in Humanities and Social Sciences.
+Stephanie's position as the Assistant Vice Provost for Undergraduate Education puts her in charge of both the Undergraduate Research Office (including SURG, SURF, Speak Up! and Meeting of the Minds) and the Fellowships and Scholarships Office (including a range of national scholarship competitions).
+Stephanie has been a part of the Carnegie Mellon community since 1995.